-The first winter we lived in NE Missouri, I was treated to a beverage that I had neither heard of nor tasted before: tree sap.
-Our neighbors routinely tapped their black walnut trees, not to make syrup like we have done for the past two winters, but to drink the clear, slightly sweet sap as a spring tonic.
+The first winter we lived in NE Missouri, I was treated to a beverage that I had never tasted before: tree sap.
+Our neighbors routinely tapped their black walnut trees, not to make black walnut syrup, but to drink the clear, slightly sweet tree sap as a spring tonic.

 - Sap is an ultra-seasonal and ultra-local, 100% natural healthy beverage

 - Sap flows out of the tree pure and cold; a perfect refreshment

 - Sap is loaded with minerals, nutrients, enzymes, antioxidants, phenolic compounds and more